 Modern (1940’s-present)

-115 The Transition of Anxiety
+93 The Transition of Anxiety

-Madisyn Miller
+Madisyn Miller and Farrah El Kachbendi

 Introduction

 Anxiety is a widespread, complicated emotional state that is typified by worry, fear, and uncertainty.
 The word anxiety originated from the Latin word ‘anxieta’ which means trouble in the mind about an uncertain event.
 It is also partly derived from the Greek root ‘andr’ meaning to squeeze or press tight.
 Although it is a normal reaction to stress, danger, or uncertainty, it can have a major negative influence on a person’s everyday life and wellbeing when it persists or becomes excessive.
 It is crucial to comprehend the several facets of adult and adolescent anxiety in order to identify, treat, and seek assistance for this mental health issue.
-Therefore, the transition of anxiety from adolescence to adulthood impacts science and society through initial diagnosis, growth, and outside factors.
+Therefore, the transition of anxiety from adolescence to adulthood impacts science and society through initial diagnosis, growth, and external factors.

 Connection to STS